strangiato/odh-operator-api/README.md

 This resource could be automatically configured on install similar to the default ArgoCD instance that is created by OpenShift-GitOps but should be managed by the user (or Argo) after the initial install.
 The operator should reconcile changes to this object after it's initial creation, and report the status on the object.

 The primary user of this object is likely a cluster-administrator with minimal knowledge of data science processes, workflows, or tools.
 The configuration should provide easy configuration with a reasonable initial configuration.
+This initial configuration should error on the side of providing "all" of the features, and allow users to selectively "turn off" the pieces that they don't need.

 #### Motivations